dpiponi/fib/README.md

 You can use the formula for the sum of a geometric progression to extend this code to support some finite sums too.
 However, sometimes you'll find you need to also support polynomials in m and n and you'll start having to extend the algebraic structure.

 And a slightly wacky aside: another way to check these identities by computer is to write the original claim as an assertion about ϕ, ϕᵐ and ϕⁿ.
 Now replace ϕᵐ with e and ϕⁿ with π.
 Now check if you get equality by doing arbitrary precision arithmetic.
 Of course you can never be quite sure you have an exact identity this way :)

-(Apologies: the code is more complex that it needed to be.
-I didn't quite realise how easy this problem was until I'd solved it :)